ClaudiusAyadi/adun.css/README.md

 ---

 This is my personal CSS Framework or project starter kit based on SASS (SCSS) and CSS Variables.
 This Framework is heavily inspired by `ACSS` ([Automatic CSS by Kevin Geary](https://automaticcss.com/)).
+It is the second version of my former SASS Starter Template.
+It simply shows my web dev learning and growth.
+I hope to keep working on it and make it the best.

+### FEATURES

 The framework includes classes for common CSS rules (e.g. grids, flex, column-counts, etc.), and tons of readily available CSS variables for nearly every property you would need in your projects.